BPMspaceUG/BPMspaceCloud/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Setup a 3 Node GlusterFS on the Swarm Master and 2 Swarm workers

+### STEP I  - ssh to each Cluster Member  - login as rootmessages
 	1) sudo su root
 	2) lsblk
 	4) mkfs.xfs /dev/sdX